sellalab/GenArchitecture/README.md

 ### This is the code for the polygenic trait simulations from Simons et al (2017).
 ### Running:
 This version has multiple parameters and so uses Python’s argument parser.
-Example: simulate.py —-U 3 —-shape 10 —biases 0 2 —scale 3 —pweak 0.5
+Example: simulate.py —-U 3 —-shape 10 —biases 0 0.2 —scale 3 —pweak 0.5
 Though it’s included as a parameter for future use, the number of traits has to be left as 1 since the multidimensional version is yet to be implemented.
+Though the scale parameter still exists in the parser it isn't used.
+Instead, pweak determines which proportion of new mutation have E(S)=0.1 and which proportion has E(S)=50.
 The program consists of three files. simulate.py runs the simulation, population.py includes classes for the population and mutations, and statWriter.py is a class for writing statistics to files.

 ## Branches